top of page

 Acreditamos que para aprender algo precisamos fazer pelo menos 3 vezes, mas não gostamos de usar a repetição.
 Primeiro, fazemos isso lendo e escrevendo, com um pouco de conversa também.
 Agora vamos fazer isso ouvindo e falando, apenas.
 Essa parte é bem rápida, mas muito importante pois vai te ajudar a falar sem precisar pensar em português.

-Ok, your teacher is going to offer you some things.
+Ok, your tutor is going to offer you some things.

 You must answer with No, thanks and use just or already